FlushedAle/flushedale.github.io/_posts/2025-06-11-godot-platforms-levers.md

 [comment]: <> (* TOC)
 [comment]: <> ({:toc} this is how you get table of contents)

-In this tutorial we'll tackle the fundamental interactions to give you basic tools to
+In this tutorial we'll tackle basics of interactions.
+After finishing you should be able to create all kinds of

 **You'll learn how to:**
 - Create gameplay events when player or objects step into them (we'll use pressure plates as example)